mohsinnazir967/SIEM-Notes/SIEM Tasks/Alert Descriptions, Investigation  & Mitigation.md

 This rule identifies potential password guessing/brute force activity from a single address against an account that contains the `admin` pattern on its name, which is likely a highly privileged account.

 **Possible investigation steps**

+If this activity is suspicious, contact the account owner and confirm whether they are aware of it.

+Identify whether these attempts are coming from the internet or are internal.

+Investigate other alerts associated with the involved users and source host during the past 48 hours.